 Equally, the speed at which the system produces a result is presently a concern.
 If you’re using Smart Contract to run a casino game, for example, the whole process from the point at which a Player places a bet, to generating a result and returning it to the player can be around the two-minute mark.
 This is completely unacceptable from the Player’s perspective and it’s unlikely that a service offering such a slow turnaround, even with all the guarantees it brings, would see much traffic or revenue.

 All of this said, with the continued investment and development which we’re already seeing within the Blockchain platforms, solutions to these and future problems have already begun to be investigated.
 So, it’s only a matter of time before the issues above are resolved and a thing of the past.

 The future for smart contracts is bright, with their potential to remove chargebacks, increase trust within players, lower administrative costs, create innovative new games and greatly reduce the potential for fraud, they have huge potential to disrupt the gambling industry.

 We see this as the perfect time for early adopters and market leaders to engage with the Blockchain revolution.
-Outsourcing companies which focus on this technology will be giving themselves a substantial advantage in the market place now and positioning their business well for the future.
+Outsourcing companies like Melior Games which focus on this technology will be giving themselves a substantial advantage in the marketplace now and positioning their business well for the future.